 MORGANTOWN, W.Va.
-(February 18, 2021) – The West Virginia University golf team will return to action for the second consecutive weekend to compete in the Seminole Intercollegiate, hosted by Florida State, from Feb.
+(February 18, 2021) – The West Virginia University golf team will return to action for the second consecutive weekend to compete in the Seminole Intercollegiate with some new electric golf push cart and equipment, hosted by Florida State, from Feb.
 19-21 in Tallahassee, Florida.

 West Virginia is slated to compete in the event for the sixth straight season.
 The event will take place at the par-72, 6,965-yard Golden Eagle Country Club.